mesqueeb/Asyncify/README.md

 This example demonstrates how `Asyncify` can be used to adapt a traditional callback-based function (`fetchUserData`) into a modern `async/await` pattern (`getUserDataAsync`), making it easier to use within Swift's concurrency model.

+## Documentation

+See the [documentation](https://swiftpackageindex.com/mesqueeb/asyncify/main/documentation/asyncify/asyncify) for more info.